Style: Navajo Saddle Blankets

 Three Distinct Styles

 After wars, campaigns against the Navajo, and changing economic tides, the Navajo Saddle Blanket has mostly dwindled down to three specific blanket styles—“simple” striped, decorative with borders, and “fancy” complex patterns.
-That obviously depends on the weavers skill and the use of the blanket, as most parts of the blanket (except for the corners and edges) can’t be seen while in use.
+That obviously depends on the weaver's skill and the use of the blanket, as most parts of the blanket (except for the corners and edges) can’t be seen while under a saddle.

 For additional information about Navajo Saddle Blankets, please visit the Dessert Caballeros Western Museum exhibit, "Treasures of the Navajo Horseman"